Ann Daniels is a record-breaking polar explorer.

 - The Women of the Year Awards

-She has earned the Freedom of Yeovil Town and has received an honorary degree from Exeter University.
+Furthermore, Ann has earned the Freedom of Yeovil Town and has received an honorary degree from Exeter University.

-Ann tailors every speech to her audience bringing out the key elements that are important to the event.
+Ann tailors every speech to her audience, bringing out the key elements that are important to the event.

-“One of the top 20 Great British Adventurers of all time”
+“one of the top 20 Great British Adventurers of all time.”

 The Daily Telegraph